SaltwaterC/pwned-password-checker/README.md

 # pwned-password-checker

 Offline search into a pwned password list.
-Uses the index created by [pwned-password-tools](https://github.com/SaltwaterC/pwned-password-tools) pwned-password-indexer.
+Download the list of pwned passwords using [pwned-password-downloader](https://github.com/SaltwaterC/pwned-password-downloader) (from same author) or [PwnedPasswordsDownloader](https://github.com/HaveIBeenPwned/PwnedPasswordsDownloader) (official tool).

 Supports: